andyatkinson/blog/_posts/2015-09-18-5-superb-free-apps-for-OS-X-apps.md

 #### Spectacle

-Spectable has a straightforward design and easy-to-learn shortcuts.
-I use shortcuts to maximize and move windows to the left or right 50% throughout the day.
-Being able to resize and move windows around quickly is particularly useful when working on a smaller screen.
+Spectacle has a straightforward design and easy-to-learn shortcuts.
+I use shortcuts to resize and move windows to 50% of the screen every day.
+Resizing and moving windows around is particulary useful moving from working on an external monitor to a laptop screen.

 #### Itsycal